-Beginning May 16, The Booth Museum shines a spotlight on the enduring power of the American West as a transformative muse for artists from around the world will be on full display when “Captivated: Rossin’s Southwest & Beyond” opens.
+The Booth Museum is shining a spotlight on the enduring power of the American West as a transformative muse for artists from around the world through “Captivated: Rossin’s Southwest & Beyond.”

 “Bulgarian-born American artist Ross R. Rossin grew up watching many of the same Western movies we all did, dreaming of visiting Monument Valley, featured in so many of director John Ford’s classic films,” says Booth Director, Seth Hopkins.
 That dream became reality in March 2019, when Hopkins and the artist spent nine days exploring parts of Nevada, Utah, Arizona, Colorado and New Mexico.